Conditions of Room and Board Contract

 All residential students are expected to maintain on record a $350 housing deposit.
 This deposit is a guarantee against damage to furnishings or structure resulting from actions by the resident, whether intentional acts or accidental.
 The housing deposit will remain on the student’s account until the student no longer resides in campus housing.

-A student may request a refund of the housing deposit by submitting a completed Housing Questionnaire at the end of the academic year indicating that he/she will not be returning to campus housing or at the end of the fall semester by indicating that he/she will not be returning to the university.
+A student may request a refund of the housing deposit by submitting a completed Housing Questionnaire at the end of the academic year indicating that they will not be returning to campus housing or at the end of the fall semester by indicating that they will not be returning to the university.
 The deadline for requesting a refund of the deposit is December 1st for spring semesters and May 1st for fall semesters.

 The deposit is refundable when a student completes the questionnaire, moves out and it is determined by the Director of Residence Life that: